Ovsiannikov-Andrei/Scalar-and-tensor-structures-for-diagrams-in-two-loop-helical-MHD/README.md

 ## **The Repository**

-This repository is dedicated to working with two-loop diagrams of stochastic magnetohydrodynamics.
+This repository is dedicated to working with two-loop self-energy diagrams of stochastic magnetohydrodynamics.
 The final version of this source code will be available to everyone.